mnielsen/finding_scenius/finding_scenius.md

   you frequently hear people's work being criticised on the grounds that "It's not foo fizzle pop", where "foo fizzle pop" seems only meaningful to insiders.

-**The right types of failure are encouraged:**
+**Open, but with ruthless standards:** Or maybe the right way of thinking.
+It's an old observation that there is no democracy of talent.
+More important, to my mind, is that there there's no democracy of...

+**Advantage of being high prestige:** An advantage of being high prestige is that also attracts many very smart, very determined people will be interested in participating.
+The problem is that those people will be a tiny subset of an avalanche of others.
+Creating a great environment will require very good filters, both in terms of who you accept, and in terms of who you drive away.

+The counter-argument is that lots of very smart, very determined people will also be in these fields.
+My gut feeling is that while this is true, the density becomes relatively low.
+Not as low as in many other fields, of course, but it's not amazing: it's not Florence in the 1400s, or Los Alamos in the 1940s.

+**I there really anything at all to the notion of scenius?** Even the term sounds kind of vague and wishy-washy.
+It also has the problem that for most people it's not very concrete.
+They've never had the experience.
+They don't know what it feels like to be inside a fantastic scene.
+Richard Feynman's story of running into Max Delbruck(?), and why he stayed at Caltech.

+**The right types of failure are encouraged:** This is just an instinctive comment.
+I feel like some types of failure are punished, while others are rewarded.
+When a scene is still small, people know each other.
+They know when someone is a foolish dreamer with low standards, and when someone is a smart dreamer who holds themself to high standards.
+And the latter will be forgiven when they come up short.
+Indeed, they may even be celebrated.
+And, in moderation, that's not a bad thing.

-Ownership at the edges, not at the center.
-I think it matters that things like Unix and C were produced by XXX, not by "Bell Labs".
+**Ownership at the edges, not at the center:** I suspect it matters that things like Unix and C were produced by XXX, not by "Bell Labs".

+**The characteristics of scenius:** Kelly has a list.
+It's mismatched to mine, since he has a different conception of scenius.
+I'd change his list anyway.
+But for my approach, which splits scenius into two pieces, a different type of list is needed anyway.

+**Choose a rich, underpopulated frontier.
+And then find a community where very smart people are helping one another open that frontier.**
+A difficult balancing act then ensues.
+You need to both learn as much as possible from those people, but also to begin developing your own identity.

 What you want: a high density of dedicated people pursuing a rich frontier.
 And you want the size of the frontier to dwarf the number of people involved.

-Incidentally, I suspect that this at le

-**The characteristics of scenius:**

-Kelly's list:

-Can split up into two types.

 **Phil Agre:** The information scientist Phil Agre has proposed an interesting way to identify important emerging fields.
 He suggested